insightsengineering/tlg-catalog/book/README.md

 This website is built using [Quarto](https://quarto.org/) and hosted on [Github Pages](https://pages.github.com/).
 This website is rebuilt and republished every time a change is pushed to the repository as well as on a daily basis as a part of the CI/CD process.

-The catalog is being rendered using "Stable" and "Development" profiles.
+The catalog is rendered using "Stable" and "Development" profiles.
 The main difference between them is the package versions used when generating the outputs.
-The "Stable" profile uses the latest released versions of all packages, whereas the "Development" profile uses the latest development versions of the NEST packages.
+The "Stable" profile uses the most recently released versions of all packages, whereas the "Development" profile uses the latest development versions of the NEST packages.
 This means that the same R code (e.g. `foo::bar()`) would be run using both the latest released and development package versions (e.g. `foo@v1.2.3` and `foo@v1.2.3.9123` respectively).
 If there are significant package API changes between released and development versions, please consider [conditional content](https://quarto.org/docs/authoring/conditional.html) (checking `QUARTO_PROFILE` environment variable) and/or `if` statements on respective package version.